Nonconventional limit theorems in discrete and continuous time via martingales: Preliminaries and main results

 \begin{theorem} Suppose that Assumption \ref{Hyp2} holds true.
 Then the distribution of the process

-on $C[0,T]$, converges to the distribution of a Gaussian process $\xi(t)$ which has the representation (\ref{eq.main1}) but unlike in the discrete time case all processes $\eta_i,\, i>k$ are zero there while $\{\eta_1(t), ...,\eta_k(t)\}$ is a $k$-dimensional Gaussian process having stationary independent increments.
-The means are $0$ and variances and covariances are given by $E[\eta_i(s)\eta_j(t)]=\min(s,t)D_{i,j},\, i,j=1,...,k$.
+on $C[0,T]$ converges to the distribution of a Gaussian process $\xi(t)$ which has the representation (\ref{eqmain1}), but, unlike in the discrete time case, all processes $\eta_i, i>k$ are zero there while $\{\eta_1(t),\ldots,\eta_k(t)\}$ is a $k$-dimensional Gaussian process having stationary independent increments.
+The means are $0$ and variances and covariances are given by $E[\eta_i(s)\eta_j(t)]=\min(s,t)D_{i,j}, i,j=1,\ldots,k$.
 The expressions for these $D_{i,j}$ are provided in Section \ref{sec7}. \end{theorem}

-The conditions of Theorem \ref{ContThm} are satisfied when, for instance, $X(t)=(X_1(t),...,X_\wp(t))$ with $X_j(t)=f_j(\Up_t)$ where $\Up_t$ either an irreducible continuous time finite state Markov chain or a nondegenerate diffusion process on a compact manifold.
-Furthermore, Ornstein-Uhlenbeck type processes $X(t)$ produce a class of unbounded processes still satisfying our assumptions.
-On the other hand, these conditions do not usually hold true for important classes of continuous time dynamical systems (flows) having rich probabilistic properties such as Axiom A (in particular, Anosov) flows where the standard tool of suspension flows is usually applied while it does not seem to work in our circumstances and a different approach should be employed here.

-\begin{remark} Under stronger mixing and moment conditions it is possible to derive convergence of all moments of $\xi_N(t)$ to the corresponding moments of the limiting Gaussian process $\xi(t)$. \end{remark}
+The conditions of Theorem \ref{ContThm} are satisfied when, for instance, $X(t)=(X_1(t),\ldots,X_\wp(t))$ with $X_j(t)=f_j(\Up_t)$, where $\Up_t$ is either an irreducible continuous time finite state Markov chain or a nondegenerate diffusion process on a compact manifold.
+Furthermore, Ornstein--Uhlenbeck type processes $X(t)$ produce a class of unbounded processes still satisfying our assumptions.
+On the other hand, these conditions do not usually hold true for important classes of continuous time dynamical systems (flows) having rich probabilistic properties such as Axiom A (in particular, Anosov) flows where in the proof of conventional central limit theorems the standard tool of suspension flows is usually applied while this does not seem to work in our circumstances and a different approach should be employed here. \begin{remark} Under stronger mixing and moment conditions it is possible to derive convergence of all moments of $\xi_N(t)$ to the corresponding moments of the limiting Gaussian process $\xi(t)$. \end{remark}

-\section{Approximation Estimates}
+\section{Approximation estimates}

-This section contains estimates which are crucial for our proofs while some of them may have also independent interest beyond this paper.
-We will make repeated use of the following simple variations of H\"{o}lder's inequality.
+This section contains estimates which are crucial for our proofs and some of them may also have independent interest beyond this paper.
+Still, in the first reading the reader can skip this section all together and only refer to general estimates of Corollary \ref{cor} when needed in what follows.
+We will make repeated use of the following simple variations of H\"{o}lder's inequality. \begin{lemma} \textup{(i)} For any two random variables $Z,D$,